dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 HAXM can conflict with other technologies that use virtualization, such as Hyper-V, Windows Device Guard, and some antivirus software:

-- **Hyper-V** &ndash; If you are using a version of Windows before the **Windows 10 April 2018 update (build 1803)** and Hyper-V is enabled, follow the steps in [Disabling Hyper-V](#disable-hyperv) so that HAXM can be enabled.
+- **Hyper-V** &ndash; If you're using a version of Windows before the **Windows 10 April 2018 update (build 1803)** and Hyper-V is enabled, follow the steps in [Disabling Hyper-V](#disable-hyperv) so that HAXM can be enabled.

 - **Device Guard** &ndash; Device Guard and Credential Guard can prevent Hyper-V from being disabled on Windows machines.
 To disable Device Guard and Credential Guard, see [Disabling Device Guard](#disable-devguard).

-- **Antivirus Software** &ndash; If you are running antivirus software that uses hardware-assisted virtualization (such as Avast), disable or uninstall this software, reboot, and retry the Android emulator.
+- **Antivirus Software** &ndash; If you're running antivirus software that uses hardware-assisted virtualization (such as Avast), disable or uninstall this software, reboot, and retry the Android emulator.

 #### Incorrect BIOS settings

-If you are using HAXM on a Windows PC, HAXM will not work unless virtualization technology (Intel VT-x) is enabled in the BIOS.
-If VT-x is disabled, you will get an error similar to the following when you attempt to start the Android Emulator:
+On Windows, HAXM won't work unless virtualization technology (Intel VT-x) is enabled in the BIOS.
+If VT-x is disabled, you'll get an error similar to the following when you attempt to start the Android Emulator:

-> This computer meets the requirements for HAXM, but Intel Virtualization Technology (VT-x) is not turned on.
+> This computer meets the requirements for HAXM, but Intel Virtualization Technology (VT-x) isn't turned on.

-To correct this error, boot the computer into the BIOS, enable both VT-x and SLAT (Second-Level Address Translation), then restart the computer back into Windows.
+To correct this error, boot the computer into the BIOS, enable both VT-x and SLAT (Second-Level Address Translation) and restart the computer.

 #### Disabling Hyper-V

-If you are using a version of Windows before the **Windows 10 April 2018 Update (build 1803)** and Hyper-V is enabled, you must disable Hyper-V and reboot your computer to install and use HAXM.
-If you are using **Windows 10 April 2018 Update (build 1803)** or later, Android Emulator version 27.2.7 or later can use Hyper-V (instead of HAXM) for hardware acceleration, so it is not necessary to disable Hyper-V.
+If you're using a version of Windows before the **Windows 10 April 2018 Update (build 1803)** and Hyper-V is enabled, you must disable Hyper-V and reboot your computer to install and use HAXM.
+If you're using **Windows 10 April 2018 Update (build 1803)** or later, Android Emulator version 27.2.7 or later can use Hyper-V (instead of HAXM) for hardware acceleration, so it isn't necessary to disable Hyper-V.

 You can disable Hyper-V from the Control Panel by following these steps: